 Yes.
 It is a nice tool to use to give your skin a gentle facial massage.

 Jade rolling made of jade stone has been used for centuries in ancient Chinese medicine.
 The gemstone is said to draw out negative energy and balance your ‘chi.’
 Aside from that, the main function is that it’s a massaging gadget.
 (There are also rollers made of rose quartz.)
 Facial massage will help increase circulation to help bring fresh blood and new nutrients to the skin cells.
 I’m a big believer in boosting blood flow to the face, especially as you get older.
 It’s why I do this 3-minute trick every night and recommend my clients to do the same.
-Plus, a toner like this one is great for giving your skin a nice pick-me-up to bring a glow.

 Many will claim that jade rolling helps with lymphatic drainage to reduce puffiness.
 For true lymphatic drainage, it’s a very specific technique that you have to do to ‘drain’ your face.
 The average jade roller isn’t really going to know how to do that.
 A rose quartz stone using the gua sha technique can be more effective for doing this.
 (Read more on this below.)